MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/universalprint-csp.md

 The Share Name is used to identify the Universal Print printer you want to install on the targeted user account.
 You can get the printer's Share Name in the printer's properties in the [Universal Print portal](/universal-print/portal/navigate-up).

-The data type is string.
-Supported operations are ??.
+The data type is string/text.
+Supported operations are Get, Add, Delete, and Replace.

 > [!NOTE]
 > The targeted user account must have access rights to the printer and to the Universal Print service.